 So I have an email for, Ya, I really don’t care but, I’ll sign up because I feel bad for the girl behind the register who is asking.
 Or you know you order 1 thing 1 time from that 1 store and you are constantly getting their emails.
 Well yes, that is for this account.

-Then, I have an email account specifically for my friends, family, bloggers I love, and stores I shop at always.
+Then, I have an email account specifically for my friends, family, bloggers I love, and the stores I shop at always.
 You can see how this can get out of hand really quickly.

 What exactly is a zero inbox?